BTS star Jung Kook says solo projects will boost band when they reform

 It's left the rest, including Jung, free to launch their own material - and he's just released his single, Seven.

-He told Radio 1's Live Lounge the solo work would allow each member to explore their tastes, but allow the group to come back stronger when they reform.
+He told Radio 1's Live Lounge the solo work would allow each member to explore their tastes, and then make sure they come back stronger when they reform.

-Jung performed Seven and a cover of Oasis' Let There Be Love when appeared on Radio 1 earlier.
+Jung performed Seven and a cover of Oasis' Let There Be Love when he appeared on Radio 1 earlier.

 He also spoke to hosts Rickie, Melvin and Charlie about his solo material and the future of BTS.